daviddalpiaz/bsl/linear-regression.md

 Now, finally, let's fit some models it R to this data!
 To do so, we will use one of the most important functions in R, the `lm()` function.

-Let's specify some assumed mean functions of models that we would like to fit.
+Let's specify the form of some assumed mean functions of models that we would like to fit.

 **Model 1** or `mod_1` in R